 - Definition: Indicates the proportion of the company's assets that are financed by debt.

-- Formula: Total debts / Total assets
+- Formula: Total Liabilities / Total Assets

-- Definition: Measures the company's ability to pay interest on debt with its earnings before interest and taxes (EBIT).
+- Definition: Measures the company's ability to pay its interest on debt with its earnings before interest and taxes (EBIT).

 - Formula: EBIT / Interest